What Was The Most Important Battle Of The American Revolution

 The Impact of French Alliance

-The French alliance, secured in the wake of Saratoga, was a game-changer for the American Revolution.
+The French alliance, secured in the wake of Saratoga, was a something that matters for the American Revolution.
 France provided the Americans with crucial resources, including:

 • Financial Aid: France provided loans and grants to the American government, helping to finance the war effort.